ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Online Exchange Mailboxes | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Exchange Online mailboxes | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.
-Online Exchange Mail Items | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Exchange Online mail items | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.
-Online SharePoint | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+SharePoint Online Sites | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.
-Teams | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+OneDrive for Business accounts | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.
+Microsoft 365 Groups | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Agencies are required to measure these against the business, application, regulatory and security requirements.
+Teams chat messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Agencies are required to measure these against the business, application, regulatory and security requirements.
+Teams channel messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Agencies are required to measure these against the business, application, regulatory and security requirements.
-OneDrive for Business | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
+Teams private channel messages | RPO – 24 hours from backup or better<br>RTO - < 48 hours or better | RPO and RTO in relation to cloud backups is for guidance only.
 Agencies are required to measure these against the business, application, regulatory and security requirements.

 Additional RPO, RTO and Retention Periods Design Decisions for cloud native implementations